HaiyongJiang/extreme_3d_faces_pCamera/README.md

 This page contains end-to-end demo code that estimates the 3D facial shape with realistic details directly from an unconstrained 2D face image.
 For a given input image, it produces standard ply files of the 3D face shape.
 It accompanies the deep networks described in our paper [1] and [2].
 The occlusion recovery code, however, will be published in a future release.
 We also include demo code and data presented in [1].

+## Changes
+- Following the author's advice to add "violatile=True" for variables in line#320 of bumpMapRegressor.py (check https://github.com/anhttran/extreme_3d_faces/issues/35).
+- update Dockerfile, and copy the built dlib to working directory.
+- Output estimated camera parameters and object pose.

 ## Dependencies

 ## Data requirements